Constitution and Bylaws of

 Programs — Planning of program for biennial meeting.

 Membership Development — Recruiting members and collecting dues; maintaining membership lists and records of dues payment.
-The chair of the committee shall act as official Treasurer of C19.

 Nominations — Nominating candidates for Vice President, the two at-large members of the Executive Committee, chairs of the Programs, Membership Development, and Communications committees, and Nominating Committee membership.
 The committee shall propose two candidates for each election from the members in good standing of C19.